Tiny houses? So passe! The micro house is the sustainable dwelling of the future. Here’s why

 By Jody McCutcheon

-The structure is made mostly of a light but durable glass-fibre-reinforced composite structure, which is to say plastic–unfortunately then, the house is not as eco as it should be.
+The structure is made mostly of a light but durable glass-fibre-reinforced composite structure.
+In other words, it’s basically plastic.
+And new plastic, at that.
+So unfortunately, the house is not as eco as it should be.
 On the bright side, it can easily be lifted and assembled by hand.
 Plus, a single unit will fit comfortably into a transport container, thus facilitating transportation.

-However, there are a couple of pragmatic questions that this journalist couldn’t get answered: How do electricity and other power sources connect to the house?
+However, there are a couple of pragmatic questions that this journalist couldn’t get answered.
+For example: how do electricity and other power sources connect to the house?
 Does the structure include well-ventilated cooking space?
 Can solar panels be fitted to the structure?
 And what about water mains and sanitation?

-Regardless of the answers, it’s clear the design of the Micro-house offers a lot of potential in an increasingly crowded world.
+Nonetheless, the concept of the micro house offers a lot of potential in an increasingly crowded world.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!